-You can create more complex masks using shapes:
+Use shapes to create more complex masks:

-- Select the image you want to mask. - Select Format > Mask with Shape and choose one of the shapes listed. - 3.
+- 1. Select the image you want to mask. - 2.
+Select Format > Mask with Shape and choose one of the shapes listed. - 3.
 Adjust the mask by moving the shape and resizing it with the handles. - 4.
 Press Return to set the mask.

-Pages '08 allows you to use a mask to remove an object from its background.
+Pages allows you to use a mask to remove an object from its background.
 This feature, which is called Instant Alpha, works well when the object is on a solid background.
 To use Instant Alpha: